3. Config

 % \end{noindent}

-fields.
-We use the code in Listing 42 to demonstrate this feature.
+The noIndentBlock fields can also be specified in terms of begin and end fields.
+We use the code in Listing 43 to demonstrate this feature.

 some before text